2013-2014 Student Handbook

 In the event of a room change or withdrawal, as well as move out at the end of the year, it is extremely important that each resident check-out with the appropriate residence life staff member.
 Students should schedule a time to inventory the condition of the room, sign the checkout form, return the keys, and move-out of the room.
 Students who do not properly follow the check-out procedure will be fined.
 Additionally, students will be held responsible for any room damages or custodial requirements not reported on the Room Condition Inventory during check-in.
 Proper check-out procedure is for the benefit of the student!

 All halls are equipped with wireless capabilities.
 Some halls also feature spaces with computers for students’ use; academic uses will always take priority over personal use.
 Students are asked to be responsible in their computer use and to respect the Christian community of which they are a part.
 Students with computer or technology issues should contact Team 55 (ext.
 5555).
 All halls have centralized printers for student use.
 Students may print from their rooms to the hall printers.
 More information is provided in the Town Hall meeting at the beginning of the year.

 Computers are available for student use in academic buildings, the Learning Commons, and the Campus Center.

 ACU takes a developmental approach to residential curfew.
 As members of the residential community, all first-year residents will have curfew on Sunday through Thursdays.
 Specific times and dates will be posted in each residence hall.
 Students who violate residential curfew may be subject to fines.
 Second-year residents do not have curfew.

 Per the residency requirement, it is expected that second-year residents who have been assigned a residence hall will spend at least 5 nights per week (or 80% of the time) in the residence hall.
-If an RD is notified that a resident has been absent several nights in a row, the RD will contact the resident and may prohibit them from spending the night out of the hall, at their discretion.
+If an AC is notified that a resident has been absent several nights in a row, the AC will contact the resident and may prohibit them from spending the night out of the hall, at their discretion.